We understand what owners want, the best possible treatment for their dogs.

 Owners are actively involved in their pet’s treatment – this is an essential part of the recovery process.

 All treatments are carried out in accordance with the Veterinary Surgeon’s Act 1966.
 In accordance with the act we require veterinary consent.
-Please use our convenient form available in Word format.

 Here is some great footage of Buddie using the Underwater Treadmill.
 Great to see him so doing well.